Samsung/Tizen.NET/_posts/2019-03-08-How-to-use-SkiaSharp-in-Tizen-Net.md

 ## Draw the Text
-For drawing the simple text such as `SkiSharp in Tizen`.
-Create the `SKCanvasView` that is a View that can be draw using SkiaSharp drawing command.
+Create the `SKCanvasView` to draw the simple text such as `SkiSharp in Tizen`.
+The `SKCanvasView` is a View that can be drawn on using SkiaSharp drawing commands.
-And add `PaintSurface` Event Handler of `SKCanvasView`.
+Add `PaintSurface` Event Handler of `SKCanvasView`, and then implement some code inside `PaintSurface` Event Handler to draw the text using SKCanvas's `DrawText` method.
 Reference the following example code.

 ```c#
 using Tizen.Applications;